jrstendencia/vertebrAI-mockup/README.md

 ## 🚧 Note
 This is a **design mockup only** – not a working app.
-Development is done but with a local app along with a hardware prototype.
+Development is local-only, along with a hardware prototype.

-💡 Inspired by medical workflows and user-centered design principles
+💡 Inspired by real-world medical workflows and user-centered design principles.

 > 🎓 This is part of a university design project focused on enhancing scoliosis diagnosis accuracy using deep learning and intuitive UI.